onginnovations/MR_RetailExperienceWorkshop/.md/2-setup-unity-project.md

         ![A screenshot of ensuring Universal Windows Platform Build Support is checked.](img/uwp.png)
     >**Note:**
-    To reload the packages and avoid errors, close and re - open the project.
+    To reload the packages and avoid errors, close and re-open the project.

 5. Navigate to **Edit** > **Project settings**.
 Ensure that you're on the **XR Plug-in Management** section with the **Universal Windows Platform** settings (Windows logo tab) displayed.